-Some older children or adults may also be candidates for a rotationplasty.
-This procedure may be recommended for those who would otherwise require an above the knee amputation due to the size of the tumor.
-One important factor is that the nerves can be saved, as they are required to maintain the ankle/foot function.
+Some older children or adults may also be able to have rotationplasty.
+This procedure may be used for those who would need an above the knee amputation due to the size of the tumor.
+One important factor is that the nerves can be saved, as they are needed for ankle/foot function.

 How is it done?

-During a rotationplasty, the portion of the leg and thigh bones containing tumor are removed, along with some healthy bone to have “clean margins.”
+During a rotationplasty, the part of the leg and thigh bones containing tumor are removed, along with some healthy bone to have “clean margins.”
 Clean margins means that the edges of the tissue removed are free of cancer cells when looked at under a microscope.
-This often includes some of the lower part of the femur bone (thigh), the knee joint and a portion of the top of the lower leg (tibia).
+This often includes some of the lower part of the femur bone (thigh), the knee joint and some of the top of the lower leg (tibia).
 The lower part of the leg, including the foot and ankle are then rotated 180 degrees to face backwards, creating a new “knee joint” and attached to the thigh (femur).

 The attached ankle joint will act as a new knee, and the backwards facing foot will fit into a custom-fit artificial lower limb.

 What are the benefits of rotationplasty?

-Alternatives to rotationplasty include a prosthetic knee and amputation, both of which limit the patient’s activity and have restrictions on sports and strenuous activities the person can do.
-When a child has a prosthetic knee used, multiple surgeries are often required over the child’s growing years.
+Alternatives to rotationplasty include a prosthetic knee and amputation.
+This limits the patient’s activity and the sports and strenuous activities the person can do.
+When a child has a prosthetic knee used, multiple surgeries are often needed over their growing years.

-Many children who undergo rotationplasty continue to be active, participating in physical activities such as soccer, basketball, running, skiing, bicycling, and more.
+Many children who have rotationplasty continue to be active, participating in physical activities such as soccer, basketball, running, skiing, bicycling, and more.

 What are the risks of having rotationplasty?

-Risks and side effects associated with a rotationplasty can depend on the procedure, as some patients may require more extensive reconstruction of blood vessels.
+Risks and side effects associated with a rotationplasty can depend on the procedure, as some patients may need more extensive reconstruction of blood vessels.
 General risks may include: